NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Our World will automatically support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be available to any apps that use their platforms/networks/protocols.
 This will also make it easier to earn karma in a wider range of apps by supporting as many platforms/networks/protocols as possible.

+### Machine Learning Algorithms, Models & AI
+Our World uses Machine Learning Alogrithms & Models to rate how positive comments are and then reward karma for positive comments and lose karma for negative comments.
+This is used in the social media part and chat, etc...
+We plan to make use of machine learning in many other parts of Our World as well as developing other advanced AI components in collaboration with the S7 Foundation.

 <a name="the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-"></a>
 ### The Universal API To Connect Everything To Everything (No More Silos/Walled Gardens)